 If the computer is older/slow, consider giving a gift certificate for an electronics store so the day trader can upgrade their computer.

 For the trader who seems happy with their current trading setup, consider a tablet.
 The tablet allows them to monitor their positions and the market while away from their desktop.
 Most brokers now offer advanced apps which make trading on a tablet possible.
-An 8 inch screen or bigger is best for viewing charts.
+An 8-inch screen or bigger is best for viewing charts.

 The step up from the tablet (although having both is nice) is a laptop.
 A good laptop makes trading while traveling a reality.
 Like a desktop computer, certain traders may require minimum specifications on their trading laptop.
-If you feel this may be case, or you're not sure what to get, ask first, or provide a gift certificate along with a note that the gift card should be used toward the purchase of the laptop.
+If you feel this may be the case, or you're not sure what to get, ask first, or provide a gift certificate along with a note that the gift card should be used toward the purchase of the laptop.

 Gift Ideas for Day Traders

 A passionate day trader will be grateful that you bought them something related to what they love—trading.
 Every day trader is different, and there isn't one gift that will suit everyday trader.
 Ask questions, and see if there's a particular subscription they are interested in.
 Technology is always an option, but make sure it's an upgrade.
 If unsure, get them a gift card with a note attached stating the gift certificate should be used for trading-related technology.
 A book is an inexpensive and fail-safe option (assuming they don't have a copy already).
 Trading In the Zone and Reminiscences of a Stock Operator are two books which are likely to have broad appeal and offer traders both entertainment and value.
 A trading movie or documentary is another way to go.